MarkoSulamagi/gtm-ajax-listener/docs/index.md

 Beginners guide to AJAX Listener - Analytics Mania</a>.
 _Skip the part that describes how to create custom HTML tag on GTM with Lunametrics script_
 * <a href="https://medium.com/@marko.sulamagi/how-to-add-lunametrics-ajax-listener-to-single-page-apps-3daf8db3b52f" target="_blank">
-How to add script to Single-Page Apps</a>
+How to add ajax listener script to Single-Page Apps</a>